 MBA 601 ECONOMIC ANALYSIS FOR MANAGERS (3)

-Along with MBA 602, this course provides perspectives and tools to enhance managerial problem solving.
+Along with MBA 602, this course provides perspectives and tools to enhance managerial problem-solving.
 The course focuses on understanding the economic context in which organizations function and the economic decision tools for bettering firm performance.
 Consequently, the course uses macroeconomic variables (such as national income and productivity, money and banking, and the economic role of government) to inform the microeconomic choices organizations must make to enhance their own success (such as cost determination, pricing, risk analysis).
-Prerequisite: MBA 510 and MBA 520 or equivalent.

 MBA 602 MANAGERIAL ETHICS AND DECISION MAKING (3)

-Along with MBA 601, this course provides perspectives and tools to enhance managerial problem solving.
+Along with MBA 601, this course provides perspectives and tools to enhance managerial problem-solving.
 The course focuses on understanding the social and operational variables pertinent to making effective choices.
 Topics include social responsibility, organizational misbehavior, applications of moral philosophies, framing, improving creativity, hypothesis testing, utility analysis, and other quantitative and qualitative decision methods.
-Prerequisite: none.

 MBA 610 MANAGERIAL ACCOUNTING (3)

 Focuses on using accounting data to make management decisions.
 Students learn how accounting information is used to plan and control operations.
-Volume cost-profit analysis, cost estimation, and short and long term financial decisions are studied from a managerial perspective.
-Prerequisite: MBA 510 and MBA 520 or equivalent.
+Volume cost-profit analysis, cost estimation, and short and long-term financial decisions are studied from a managerial perspective.

 MBA 611 MANAGERIAL FINANCE (3)